Espa?ol

 Most children with Wilms tumors will get chemo at some point during their treatment.
 (Some children with very low risk tumors might not need it.)

-Most often chemo is given after surgery, but sometimes it’s given before surgery to shrink the tumor and make the surgery easier.
+Chemo is usually given after surgery, but sometimes it’s given before surgery to shrink the tumor and make the surgery easier.

 Children with Wilms tumors will get 2 or more chemo drugs as part of their treatment.
 Chemo is given in cycles or rounds.
 Each round of treatment is followed by a break.
 Treatment often lasts for many months.

-Chemo can make your child feel very tired, sick to their stomach, or cause their hair to fall out.
-It might also cause other problems.
-But these tend to go away after treatment ends.
+Chemo can make your child feel very tired and sick to their stomach.
+It can also make their hair fall out.
+It might cause other problems, too.
+These problems tend to go away after treatment ends, but chemo sometimes has long-term side effects.

 There are ways to treat most chemo side effects.
 If your child has side effects, talk to the cancer care team so they can help.